fastify/fastify/docs/Reference/Server.md

 Starts the server on the given port after all the plugins are loaded, internally waits for the `.ready()` event.
 The callback is the same as the Node core.

-By default, the server will listen on the address resolved by `localhost` when no specific address is provided.
+By default, the server will listen on the address(es) resolved by `localhost` when no specific address is provided.
 If listening on any available interface is desired, then specifying `0.0.0.0` for the address will listen on all IPv4 addresses.